Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/usb-boot.md

 **Test description**

-This test aims to verify that the DUT properly detects USB device and boots into operating system after system reboot.
+This test aims to verify that the DUT properly detects USB device and boots into the operating system after system reboot.
+In this test case powering on/off is done by RTE relay.
+This test case may be re-done several times to specify the platform and connection stability.

 **Test configuration data**